DataBrazil/MachineLearning/README.md

 - Database (csv) containing characteristics and classification of PL.
 - The database with the PL texts is at https://www.kaggle.com/fabiobcgomes/brazilian-bills-of-law-2011-2014 (due to the file size limit on GitHub);
 - Table with summary of experiments.
+- Research report of experiments performed in 2024.